• broken image

 Barn

-A barn adjoining the walled garden, which will become housing or short- term accommodation
+A barn adjoining the walled garden, which will become spaces for talks, workshops and activities

 Farmhouse